tango-controls/rfc/8/README.md

 * to provide different services like logging

-* to serialise the operation per Device
+* to serialise the operations per Device

 * to sign up or sign out to the central registry